peter-thibodeau/tuberculosis/README.md

-# who_tb_2022
-World Health Organization Tuberculosis dataset 2022
+I am using the World Health Organization Tuberculosis dataset 2022 to build a Tableau dashboard to strengthen my skillset.